matrix-construct/construct/README.md

 ### BUILD (standalone)

 This section is intended to allow building with dependencies that have not made their way to mainstream systems.
-Important notes:
+Important notes that may affect you:

 - GCC: Ubuntu Xenial (16.04) users must use a PPA to obtain GCC-7 or greater; don't forget to `export CXX=g++-7` before running `./configure` on that system.